wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/3-exercise.md

 ## Run the process

 Run the process, and an Active Directory connection will be established.
-A user will created based on your input, the user will added to a group, a computer will be created, and then the connection will close.
+To determine if the process was successful, you should notice that a user was created based on your input, the user was added to a group, a computer was created, and then the connection was closed.

 ## Active Directory check